lucassaffi/Data-Science-Blog-Post/README.md

 2. Price and days not available impacts positively the increase of earnings in the second semester.
 Price increases 66% comparing december and january, but the number of days not available increases even more, with a 162% increase.
 3. The 10 most common facilities are: Wifi, Smoke Alarms, Essentials, Heating, Hair Dryer, Shampoo, Carbon Moxide Alarm, Long Term Stays Allowed and Kitchen

+Check my [post on Medium](https://medium.com/@lucassaffi_67427/perspective-earnings-for-airbnb-in-seattle-in-2021-fc321fa87120) to see all the results

 ### **Description of files:**
 - **Listings**: Dataset including full descriptions and average review score.
+Is not in this repository, but can be downloaded on [insideairbnb.com](http://insideairbnb.com/get-the-data.html)
-- **Calendar**: Dataset including listing id and the price and availability for that day.
+- **Calendar**: Dataset including listing id and the price and availability for that day.Is not in this repository, but can be downloaded on [insideairbnb.com](http://insideairbnb.com/get-the-data.html)
 - **Data Science Blog Post.ipynb**: It has all code of the analysis and main conclusions in jupyter notebook.
 - **Data Science Blog Post.html**: It has all code of the analysis and main conclusions in html.